Adrieldf/nextjs-user-registry/README.md

 - In the Dashboard there is a counter for how much users are registered in the database and have the status as active.
 - In the Users page, you can see a paginated list of the current users registered.
-- In the top bar you have a debug menu with 2 buttons to add or remove pre-defined users so you don't have to register every single one.
+- In the top bar you have a debug menu with 2 buttons to add or remove pre-defined users so you don't have to register every single one manually.

 ## Project Structure